zendframework/zend-expressive/doc/book/cookbook/custom-404-page-handling.md

 ## Registering custom 404 handlers

-We can register either `Application\NotFound` class above as service in the [service container](../features/container/intro.md).
+We can register either `App\NotFound` class above as service in the [service container](../features/container/intro.md).
 In the case of the second approach, you would also need to provide a factory for creating the middleware (to ensure you inject the template renderer).